About Our School

 Our Aims and Philosophy

-instil a sense of wonder and delight in the learning process
+Instil a sense of wonder and delight in the learning process, fostering curiosity, creativity, and a love of discovery.

-value the opportunity to develop our knowledge and understanding of new concepts and skills
+Value the opportunity to grow, developing our understanding of new concepts and skills with openness and commitment.

 The Rising Moon Name and Logo

-It visually represents the philosophical roots and graceful practice of Tai Chi while honoring the school's commitment to inner cultivation and outward expression.
+It visually expresses the philosophical foundations of Tai Chi while honouring our school’s commitment to both inner cultivation and outward expression.

 The Legend of the Koi Fish